Mr. Church: Release

 In December 2014, the first image of Murphy and Robertson was released.
 The film had its world premiere at the Tribeca Film Festival on April 22, 2016.
 Warner Bros.
 Pictures distributed the film internationally, part of Cinelou Films' six-film deal with the company.
 It was distributed domestically by Cinelou Releasing.
 The film was released in the United States on September 16, 2016.

 Reception

 Mr. Church received negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 24% based on 33 reviews, with an average rating of 4.4/10.
 On Metacritic, the film holds a weighted average score of 37 out of 100, based on 12 critics, indicating "generally unfavorable reviews".
+In contrast, the film had a more favorable reception from audiences, earning a 81% audience approval score on Rotten Tomatoes.

 Mark Jenkins of The Washington Post gave the film two out of four stars, and wrote: "Murphy is fine as the title character, although his performance consists mostly of suppressing all of his usual shtick.
 He certainly doesn't endow Mr. Church with any unexpected depths.
 But then neither does the script."

 Nick Schager of Variety called it "A crude sugary-sweet fantasy" and "consuming so much phony, retrograde schmaltz proves a stomach-churning endeavor."